 Cutting out meat will save water

-- Over 1 billion people worldwide do not have access to clean water and more than double do not have proper sanitation.
+- 780 million people worldwide do not have access to clean water and 2.5 billion do not have proper sanitation.

 - By 2025 there will be 1.8 billion people living with absolute water scarcity.